-Trim-A-Slab is available in two colors, grey and black, both in a 50 foot long roll at hardware stores in many parts of Texas.
-Mail-order is available as well, should a retail store be too far.
-Trim-A-Slab is also available by the foot for direct pick-up at our League City distribution center, or through a distributor; please see the 'Purchase' tab for up-to-date maps of retail locations.
+Trim-A-Slab is available in three colors, cement grey, walnut, and black, at hardware stores in many parts of Texas.
+Mail-order is available as well; see out 'Store' tab, above.
+Trim-A-Slab is also available by the foot for direct pick-up at our League City distribution center, or through a distributor; please see the 'Distributors' tab for an up-to-date map of retail locations.

-Current MSRP is given on the product data sheets, which are on the 'Products' page.
+Current MSRP is given on the product data sheets, and at the online store.
 Because Trim-A-Slab is a oil-based product, price does fluctuate.
 Please refresh your browser to be sure that the most current data is being loaded by your computer.

 Just how easy is it to install Trim-A-Slab?